Candidate48/junit4Wiki/Pull-Requests.md

     git checkout your-branch
     git merge master
     git push --set-upstream origin your-branch

+## Squashing commits

+Sometimes you add further commits to your pull request in order to apply the recommendations of the code review.

+First, you may want to merge from master (see **Merging from master** abovce).

 Many people suggest using `git rebase` to squash commits, but it's hard to use correctly and doesn't work well if you have already merged into the branch.
 Instead, we will create a new branch and reapply the changes there: